LinusU/secure-remote-password/readme.md

 // Send `username`, `salt` and `verifier` to the server
 ```

-*note:* it is recommended to stretch the password with an appropriate key-stretching function, like [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) before passing it to the SRP functions
+*note:* `derivePrivateKey` is provided for completeness with the SRP 6a specification.
+It is however recommended to use some form of "slow hashing", like [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2), to reduce the viability of a brute force attack against the verifier.

 ### Logging in